civilservicelgbt/civilservicelgbt.github.io/_publications/2021-06-01-about-the-mentoring-scheme.md

 We only accept new registrations for the programme at certain points of the year.
 We will publish information our website when the application window is open.

+> Registratons for the first round of the programme are open from 7 June 2021 to 31 July 2021.
+> We will start matching mentors and mentees after the registration window has closed.

 ### 2. Wait for your potential matches

 ![](https://www.civilservice.lgbt/images/store/mentoring-scheme/website-explainer-2.png)

+After you have registered and after the registration window has closed, we will:

+- invite you to an induction event
-After you have registered we will email you with several potential matches.
+- email you with several potential matches

 Each mentor and mentee will be given up to 3 matches.

 It may take several weeks to find a suitable match for you.
+Please be patient.
 If we are unable to find a potential match, we will contact you to let you know.

 ### 3. Set up a 'speed mentoring' session